HTMLElements/artavolo-cpanel-plugin/README.md

 ## Find The Plugin

-* Login to WHM, search for "Microweber" and open the plugin settings page.
+* Login to WHM, search for "Artavolo" and open the plugin settings page.
-* Add the "Microweber" feature to plans you wish to have Microweber installed with them.
+* Add the "Artavolo" feature to plans you wish to have Artavolo installed with them.
 * Login to cPanel and open the plugin under "Software".
-From that page Microweber can be manually installed to any of the user's domains.
+From that page Artavolo can be manually installed to any of the user's domains.

-### Search for Microweber in the sidebar
+### Search for Artavolo in the sidebar
 ![setup_mw.png](https://raw.githubusercontent.com/microweber-dev/cpanel-plugin/master/assets/setup_mw.png "")

 ### You now need setup your database type and install type

 ![setup_install_settings.png](https://raw.githubusercontent.com/microweber-dev/cpanel-plugin/master/assets/setup_install_settings.png "")

-* If you select "Automatically install Microweber on new domains creation" , this will install the system when you create new user.
+* If you select "Automatically install Artavolo on new domains creation" , this will install the system when you create new user.
-* If you select "Allow users to Manually install Microweber from cPanel" , this will allow the users to install manually when they login in their panel
+* If you select "Allow users to Manually install Artavolo from cPanel" , this will allow the users to install manually when they login in their panel
 * If you select "Disabled for all users" this will disable the system for all users